deltice/test-site/docs/en/doc1.md

 ## Getting Started

 In your project repo, make sure you have a `docs` folder containing all of your documentation files written in markdown.
 Create a `website` folder inside which you will install and run docusaurus.
+If you wish, you can also include a `blog` folder in your project repo at the same level as the `docs` folder for blog posts.

 Install Docusaurus using `npm`: